Back to Blog

 Electrical Installation Condition Report (EICR).
 Required every five years.
 Must be provided to tenants within 28 days of inspection.
 Keep records showing when you gave it to each tenant.

-How to Rent Guide.
-Government document that must be provided at the start of each tenancy.
-Using the correct version and proving delivery is critical.
+Renters' Rights Act Information Sheet.
+Government document that replaced the How to Rent guide on 1 May 2026 and must be provided at the start of each tenancy.
+Proving delivery is critical.

 Deposit Prescribed Information.
 If you take a deposit, you must protect it and provide prescribed information within 30 days.
 Failure to comply has always had consequences, but under Section 8 proceedings, evidence of compliance strengthens your position.